-From the court room to the community, ArchCity Defenders is committed to combatting the criminalization of poverty and state violence against the poor and people of color.
+From the courtroom to the community, ArchCity Defenders is committed to combating the criminalization of poverty and state violence against the poor and people of color.

 In St. Louis, we know all too well the consequences of the money bail system, debtors’ prisons, municipal courts, and the criminalization of poverty in general.
 Being kept in cage solely because you do not have the cash to buy your freedom can lead to job loss, eviction, family separation, and homelessness.

 Because of this, ArchCity Defenders and St. Louis Action Council launched #BlackMamaBailoutSTL as a regional initiative to center the conversation on people and families, especially children, as the true victims of this predatory system.

 Alongside protecting the individual, ArchCity Defenders is interested in encouraging systemic reform in Missouri’s state and St. Louis County’s municipal legal systems.
 Missouri’s municipal courts are frequently engaged in unconstitutional behavior, ranging from closing the courts to refusing to hold an indigency hearing to creating debtors prisons by sending people to jail for inability to pay fines.
 These ongoing violations of the most fundamental guarantees of the Constitution are the product of a disordered, fragmented, and inefficient approach to criminal justice in St. Louis County.

 Missouri Supreme Court Rule 37: